The Westford Sportsmen’s Club sporting clays course is open to the public.

 - Email updates available by request (sign up sheet in trailer)

-- No shooting before 1pm on Sundays – all shooting must cease by sunset
+- No shooting before 1pm on Sundays – all shooting must cease at sunset

 - No driving on the course during shooting hours

-- Parking in front of pistol and rifle ranges should be kept available for their use
+- Please avoid parking in front of pistol and rifle ranges